Website United for Literacy

 - Possess a current Criminal Records Check with Vulnerable Sector Screen completed within the last 6 months (Note: All successful candidates who do not have their Criminal Records Check with Vulnerable Sector Screen at the time of interview will have a check conducted internally through Sterling Backcheck at no cost to the applicant)

-- Possess a valid Standard/Emergency First Aid qualification (Note: All successful candidates who do not have their First Aid qualifications at the time of interview must obtain certification, at their own cost, prior to the start of employment)
+- Possess a valid Standard/Emergency First Aid qualification (Note: All successful candidates who do not have their First Aid qualifications at the time of interview must obtain certification, at their own cost, before the start of employment)

-- Prior experience living and working in isolated and/or cross-cultural community settings
+- Prior experience living and working in isolated and cross-cultural community settings.

 - Pay will be issued bi-weekly via Direct Deposit